Conference Presentations and PowerPoint

 On December 30, 2021, the most destructive fire in Colorado's history swept through the City of Louisville and surrounding communities. the disaster forever changed the City of Louisville's community.
 Since the fire, the City of Louisville has been committed to supporting residents who are rebuilding, reintegrating back into the community, and supporting the community through the resulting trauma from the disaster.
 Join to hear how things are going two-years in and learn from our experiences.
 Our diverse panel will cover topics such as energy code, use tax, politics, recovery, resiliency, and sustainability.

-Speakers: Kayla Betzold, sustainability program manager; Jeff Durbin, city manager; Kiana Freeman, recovery and resilience program manager; Samma Fox, deputy city manager and Rob Zuccaro, community development director, City of Louisville.
+Speakers: Jeff Durbin, city manager; Kiana Freeman, recovery and resilience program manager; Samma Fox, deputy city manager; Chris Leh, mayor, City of Louisville and Rob Zuccaro, community development director, City of Louisville.

 CLE: A New View: Liquor Licensing from Different Perspectives